-The best chance of an empty staircase and the best light is 8am – 8.30am most days, particularly Tuesdays and Wednesdays.
+The best chance of an empty staircase and the best light is 8am – 8.15am most days, particularly Tuesdays and Wednesdays.
 But if you’re early, there’s more of a chance any day of the week!

 Allow time, and have a plan, for travel and parking